So, you want to start a YouTube channel?

 How to find (see) Competitors tags on any YouTube video

 In the video watch page, press “CTRL+U” to open source code page, then click “CTRL+F” on your keyboard to open a search box, type “keywords” in the search box, hit Enter twice and voila there they are…tags for your competitor’s video.

-If you don’t want to do that every time then use Tube Buddy which have built in tag viewing function that will come up for every video on your screen.
-Do not just copy the tags from competitor video.
+If you don’t want to do that every time then use Tube Buddy which has built-in tag viewing function that will come up for every video on your screen.
+Do not just copy the tags from the competitor video.
 If you do it, your video will be view feeder for that competitor video.

 YouTube is the world’s second-largest search engine and SEO is a huge issue so you should pay attention to it.
 Tube Buddy is one of the best tools out there that helps you with YouTube SEO.

 SEO is the only way to get your videos to the top of search terms and in the suggested videos section.